thephoeron/LLTHW/book/style-guide.md

 Clear and meaningful symbol-names in your Lisp programs are one of the most important aspects of code readability.

-While there are no hard-fast rules for naming stmbols in the Common Lisp standard, beyond a list of which characters are allowed, certain conventions have arisen in the Lisp community which you should know, and usually follow religiously.
+While there are no hard-fast rules for naming symbols in the Common Lisp standard, beyond a list of which characters are allowed, certain conventions have arisen in the Lisp community which you should know, and usually follow religiously.
 There are times when you can, and may have to, break convention, but those are special cases which require experience and finesse.

-Symbol names should be descriptive, short, typed in all lowercase, with words separated by a single hypen:
+Symbol names should be descriptive, short, typed in all lowercase, with words separated by a single hyphen:

 ```lisp
 ;; Example symbol names